 The Honors Thesis is generally a research paper ranging in length from 35 to 60 pages.
-The paper should be well written, carefully documented and organized.
+The paper should be well written, carefully documented, and organized.

-A creative project also could meet the requirements of the senior project.
+A creative project could also meet the requirements of the senior project.
 The production, performance or creative work should be fashioned according to the requirements of the student’s specific area of study, and must be deemed appropriate by agreement of the Honors Advisor, the Honors Director and the Honors Council.

 Creative project examples include:

 - the writing and directing of a play

 - the production of a film